-Possible issues Mitigation options Port conflicts The computers operating system does not meet UEM requirements The UEM setup application does not work Run the UEM Readiness Tool on the computers you plan to install UEM on.
+Possible issues Mitigation options Port conflicts The computers operating system does not meet UEM requirements The UEM setup application does not work Before the planned installation date: Run the UEM Readiness Tool on the computers you plan to install UEM on.
 The Readiness Tool helps you determine whether or not the computers meet the minimum requirements for installing UEM.
 Make sure all application servers, such as Exchange ActiveSync and the mail servers, are active, running, and tested.